qvl/ghbackup/readme.md

 ## What happens?

-Get all repositories of a Github user.
+Get all repositories of a Github account.
 Save them to a folder.
 Update already cloned repositories.